vigetlabs/microcosm/README.md

 But what if a user gets tired of waiting for a file to upload, or switches pages before a GET request finishes?
 What if they dip into a subway tunnel and lose connectivity?
 They might want to retry an request, cancel it, or just see what’s happening.

 The burden of this state often falls on data stores (Domains, in Microcosm) or a home-grown solution for tracking outstanding requests and binding them to related action data.
-This can lead to interface-specific requirements leaking into the data layer, resulting in complicated code, and unexpected bugs as requirements change.
+We've seen this result in UI requirements leaking into the data layer, resulting in complicated code, and unexpected bugs as those requirements change.

 ### How Microcosm is different